Passing ... passing ... and then she speaks. |

 From the beginning the quiz had subjective element, but it also had

-a core of hard facts such as age, stature, weight and years on
+a core of hard facts such as age, height, shoe size and figure.

 After feedback (often harshly worded) I downgraded